Chapter 15 : Quiet, Man

 When he let go of his mouth I saw that the cut had been split open again and fresh blood was spilling from it onto his chin, his shoulder and the front of his t-shirt.
 I spun to face Freddie and felt sick to see the same blood on his fist.

-?”
+“What are you doing?”
 I demanded from Freddie.
 It was a stupid thing to say really, I knew what he was doing – or what he thought he was doing – protecting me.
 In his stupid, crappy way.
 We’d known it would come to this, which was why I’d avoided it at all costs.
 But it was a whole other thing seeing it unfold before my eyes.

 Freddie was frozen in place, his arms held tensely at his sides, the fists still clenched tightly.
 The shock in his face held it rigidly, his eyes wide but his mouth a firm line, his lips thinner than ever.